-Whether I am shopping at a local farmers market or my local grocery store, my favorite fruits and vegetables taste better because they are fresher and grown close by (usually).
+Whether I am shopping at a local farmers market or my local grocery store, my favorite fruits and vegetables taste better because they are fresher and grown close by.
 This is especially true for watermelon, which is pretty easy to grow in the right conditions.

-Though if you buy watermelon that is out of season or unripe….yuck.
-If you like watermelon, you know that feeling when you cut it open and it is pale pink with not a lot of “fresh watermelon” smell.
+You can buy watermelon throughout the year but watch out.
+It’s such a letdown to cut it open and find pale pink or even white, with no “fresh watermelon” smell.
 So disappointing.
 On the other hand, if you leave it on your counter to ripen, it does have the potential to explode.
-It won’t cause any damage really, other than a big mess.
-Basically, the watermelon rots on the inside, which causes acetylene, a colorless, unstable gas, to form.
-Eventually, enough acetylene is produced and….poof, your beautiful taste of summer is…all over your kitchen.
+It won’t cause any damage, other than a big mess.
+The watermelon rots on the inside, which causes acetylene, a colorless, unstable gas, to form.
+Eventually, enough acetylene is produced and…poof, your beautiful taste of summer is…all over your kitchen.
 I discovered this the hard way…well, my husband did while I was out of town and had left a watermelon on the counter for him.
+Yikes!

 Now that your dose of science is out of the way for today, I’ll get back to skin and health.
 Watermelon is a fascinating because of its hydration properties.
-It is 92% water (named appropriately, right?) and rich in electrolytes…thus very hydrating for the skin and body and a great way to prevent dehydration in these hot, summer months.
+It is 92% water (named appropriately, right?) and rich in electrolytes…thus very hydrating for the skin and body.
+It is a GREAT way to prevent dehydration in these hot, summer months.
 Drinking watermelon juice before a workout is a great way to stay hydrated and help to reduce sore muscles afterwards.
-Watermelon contains magnesium as well which is the key ingredient in epsom salt, which is often used to relieve sore muscles.
+Watermelon contains magnesium as well, a key ingredient in epsom salt, which is often used to relieve sore muscles.

-Separately, watermelon also contains antioxidants and Vitamins A and C, so it is great for eye health as well as for fighting free radicals and maintaining overall skin health!
-Vitamin A is GREAT for removing excess oil from the skin.
+Watermelon also contains antioxidants and Vitamins A and C, so it is great for eye health and for fighting free radicals.
+Vitamin A is GREAT for removing excess oil from the skin and maintaining overall skin health!
 Watermelon works as a natural toner and helps to give the skin a natural glow.
 It is also rich in antioxidant flavenoids (lycopene, beta carotene), carotenoids, and triterpenoids giving it wonderful anti-inflammatory properties and protection against UV rays.
-Lycopene gives watermelon its pink/reddish color and has antioxidant properties that help with blood pressure and boost immunity AND is lauded for its cancer protection attributes.
+Lycopene gives watermelon its pink/reddish color.
+It has antioxidant properties that help with blood pressure and boost immunity AND is lauded for its cancer protection attributes.